amit4184/ezyresource/docs/ec-designer/DTF-product-designer/set-up-a-tshirt-product-blank.md

  **Image size :** Enter image size specs .This image size is the printable image size of the product.
 Printable output image size.

  **Note : under Image size : as per the image width & height is entered and photo width & height the photo holder will be displayed in the designer.**

- **for product config** : specs of : image width & height, photo width & height and the mask offsets specs are compulsory
+**For product config** : specs of : image width & height, photo width & height and the mask offsets specs are compulsory

 **Safe area :** Enter Safe area specs.